Communication and Documentation

-The role of the bystander in an emergency should not be overlooked or underestimated.
+The role of the bystander in an emergency should not be underestimated.
 While sizing up the scene (see Assessment of the Scene and Patient), you may need to call on bystanders to help you by stopping traffic, controlling the crowd, making the call to EMS, checking victims in multicasualty incidents, obtaining emergency equipment, etc.

 - Bystander lift car to rescue motorcyclist (Fox News)

 - Human behavior experiments - bystanders and emergencies (Trivia Library)